Active Lives Survey

 - It takes account of both moderate and vigorous level activity (Active People only recognised moderate)

-New Active Lives Figures Released
+Latest Active Lives Figures

 The latest figures from the Sport England Active Lives Adult Survey were released on the 22nd March 2018 and continue to provide an insight into the activity levels of the population.
 This is the third survey capturing data between November 2016 and November 2017.
 Unfortunately, there is not enough data collected at this point to present meaningful patterns or trends over time or provide predictions for the future but this survey does provide a solid oversight of activity levels across England.